MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-endpoints.md

 ## Azure CLI endpoints for proxy bypass

 The following tables provide lists of the endpoints and suffixes used by the Azure CLI.
 These endpoints are specific to the Azure cloud where your organization is deployed.
-To allow network traffic to these endpoints to bypass restrictions, select your cloud, then add the list of URLs to your proxy server or firewall.
 We do not recommend adding additional Azure CLI-related URLs aside from those needed for specific Azure CLI reference groups, although you may want to add URLs related to other Microsoft products and services.

 ### [Public Cloud](#tab/azure-cloud)